Quick Summary

 Figure 2 — Material Performance Comparison

-Figure 3 — TCO Waterfall
+Figure 3 — TCO Savings Breakdown

-2. Methodology: Understanding the Drivers of Change
+2. Methodology: Understanding the Shift Towards Sustainability

-3. 2025 Market Overview: Drivers and Challenges
+3. Market Dynamics in 2025: Drivers and Obstacles

-Market Size & Structure (TAM/SAM/SOM)
+Market Segmentation (TAM/SAM/SOM)

 -